: (John Williams) The spectacular

 reverts back to mono sound from a seemingly inferior source.
 Aside from

-this one major detraction, the FSM
+this one major detraction, this

 Black Sunday album will not

-are equally sinister in both scores.
+The dark hues are equally sinister in both scores.

 *** @Amazon.com: CD or